Every Way to Stream BritBox Shows

 BBC Select wasn't a bad idea, mind you.
 As noted above, the BBC's big problem in launching a global service is its unwillingness to claw back all its programs from where they were already housed, the way Disney and Warner Bros. did ahead of the launches of Disney+ and HBO Max.
 That meant its most popular shows were already streaming on other platforms: PBS Passport, Acorn TV, Netflix, and Hulu, just to name a few.

 Its documentaries, on the other hand, were not nearly as popular with American streaming services.
 Auntie Beeb had a plethora of award-winning films and docuseries, enough to fill an entire service easily.
 The only problem: there was a reason American streaming services didn't want them.
 Even a low price of $4.99 wasn't enticing enough.
-Eventually, BBC Select's sample free shows wound up lost in the waves of FAST Channels on Pluto, Tubi, and so on, with no one watching or paying for it.
+Eventually, BBC Select's sample free shows wound up lost in the waves of FAST Channels on Pluto, Tubi, and so on, with no one watching or paying for them.

 BritBox Premier

 That brings us to the latest move by BritBox International to continue its expansion across North America: BritBox Premier.
 The announcement of its launch ironically came hours after Telly Visions shut down at PBS, in early October 2025.
 Since, as we noted earlier, a narrow majority of BritBox subscribers already pay yearly in advance for their subscriptions, Premier was built with them in mind – it only comes in a yearly subscription format, and for not that much more than the base service, charging $149.99/year.
-It also only is available as a standalone subscription, so if you subscribe to BritBox via Roku, Amazon Prime, or Hulu, you have to cancel and resign up directly in order to upgrade.
+It is also only available as a standalone subscription, so if you subscribe to BritBox via Roku, Amazon Prime, or Hulu, you have to cancel and re-sign up directly in order to upgrade.

 BritBox Premier, as the name implies, is the new "premium tier" (currently only available in the U.S. and Canada).
 Some of the "extras" are exactly what you'd expect – multiple devices streaming at once, 4K UHD, the ability to download shows to watch without internet (aka on airplanes), and so forth.
-It also folds in BBC Select – it's a good service, even if very few would sign up for it as a stand alone, so it makes sense to bundle it on as a BritBox extra.
+It also folds in BBC Select – it's a good service, even if very few would sign up for it as a standalone, so it makes sense to bundle it on as a BritBox extra.

 (*All our coverage and recaps will follow the basic BritBox tier release schedule.)